Shane L. Phillips, Ph.D., Chair

 Please refer to the Liberal Studies section of the catalog.

-Majors in chemistry interested in multiple subject or single subject credentials are referred to the Teacher Education section of the Graduate Catalog for a description of teaching credential programs.
+Majors in chemistry interested in multiple subject or single subject credentials are referred to the Teacher Education section of this catalog for a description of teaching credential programs.

 Students will demonstrate: